irrubio/tropituna_adaptation/README.md

 ## Description

-This repository allows to replicate results from the article *Adaptation in a large-scale tuna fishery is not dependent on awareness of climate change*.
+This repository allows to replicate results from the article *The majority of adaptation actions in a large-scale tuna fishery are not a conscious response to climate change*.
 The scripts in Figure 1 produce figures from the manuscript.
 The 'data' folder contains the 'non-public' data used to run the scripts.

 ![](Images/outline_scripts.jpg)